tsileo/todos/README.md

 ## Features

+ - You get to see cats 😻
  - Tasks created from the CLI are stored inside a special DocStore collections
  - Extract Markdown TODOs (like `[ ] item`) directly from other DocStore collections
+ - Basic prioritazion support (just add `p:H` or `p:M` to attach priority, default is low (L)), with colorized bash output
+ - Support time-travel listing (using `asof:YYYY-MM-DD` and other formats)

 ## Install